aGotelli/Andrea_Gotelli_EROLA_Assignment/README.md

 Else if you use catkin build then a normal call is sufficient.

-You then need to make the script executable.
-In the state_machine/scripts folder run :
+You then need to make the scripts executable.
+In the robot_simulation_state_machines/scripts folder run :

-    chmod +x state_machine.py
+    chmod +x < component >.py

+Where < component > has to be replaced with the name of the four ROS nodes: ball_behaviors, robot_behaviors, move_ball and move_robot.
-To run this application it is sufficient to launch the only launch file that is present in the robot_simulation package.
+To run this application it is sufficient to launch the dedicated launch file that is present in the robot_simulation_state_machines package.
 After having build the package you can simply run:

-    roslaunch robot_simulation run_behaviors.launch
+    roslaunch robot_simulation_state_machines assignment_interface.launch

 In order to generate the documentation, the is a Doxyfile in the doc folder.
 You have to run from terminal: